Ruel Brathwaite

-Ruel Marlon Ricardo Brathwaite (born 6 September 1985) is a Barbadian former cricketer.
+Ruel Marlon Ricardo Brathwaite (born 6 September 1985) is a Barbadian cricketer.
 Brathwaite played county cricket for Durham and Hampshire, in addition to playing first-class cricket at varsity level.
+After settling in Cyprus years later he became involved with the national team, initially as coach and then as a player.

 Early life and education

 Brathwaite was born in Bridgetown, Barbados in September 1985.
-He was educated there at Queen's College, before leaving for England when he was 17 to attend Dulwich College on a cricket scholarship.
+He was educated there at Queen's College, before leaving for England aged 17 to attend Dulwich College on a cricket scholarship.
 At Dulwich, he was coached by former cricketer Bill Athey.
 Matriculating to Loughborough University, he obtained a degree in civil engineering.
 There, he made his debut in first-class cricket for Loughborough UCCE against Essex at Chelmsford in 2006, with Brathwaite playing a further first-class match that season against Hampshire.
 In the same season, he also played for a combined British Universities team against the touring Sri Lankans.

 The following season, he played two first-class matches for the Marylebone Cricket Club against the touring West Indians, and later against a touring Sri Lanka A team.
 During the West Indies 2007 tour of England, Braithwaite was called up to the West Indians squad to play in a List A one-day match against the England Lions.
 Having made a further first-class appearance for Loughborough in 2007 against Worcestershire, Brathwaite made his final first-class appearance for Loughborough in 2008, against Surrey.
 His five matches for Loughborough yielded him 7 wickets at an expensive average of 67.85, whilst with the bat he scored 129 runs at a batting average of 32.25, and a high score of 76 not out.

 From Lougborough, Brathwaite advanced to Queens' College at the University of Cambridge to study for his master's in Engineering for Sustainable Development.
 There, he made three first-class appearances for Cambridge MCCU in 2009, in addition to playing for Cambridge University against Oxford University in the 2009 University Match at Lord's, in which he claimed his maiden five wicket haul with 5 for 54.
 His participation in this match earned him his blue.